 - 10 Popular Wildlife Sanctuaries in Karnataka you must visit

-The main tract of Kovalam, called the Lighthouse beach has a number of affordable hotels and restaurants dotting in its vicinity.
-However, tourists hoping for a more peaceful ambience may check out Samudra beach, lying just 2km north and allowing better facilities and a cleaner beach and may also enjoy the luxury of Ayurveda treatments few more kilometers ahead of the beaches.
+The main tract of Kovalam called the Lighthouse beach has a number of affordable hotels and restaurants dotting its vicinity.
+However, tourists hoping for a more peaceful ambiance may check out Samudra beach, lying just 2 km north and allowing better facilities and a cleaner beach, and may also enjoy the luxury of Ayurveda treatments a few more kilometers ahead of the beaches.

 - Top 5 Honeymoon Destinations in Kerala